jhayn94/Sudoku/README.md

 #### 1.1.2 Generating a puzzle:
 To generate a puzzle, open the context menu and select New Random Puzzle (CTRL+N).
 This will create a new puzzle with the currently defined settings.
 See the sections Changing Settings | Puzzle Generation and Changing Settings | Solver for details on how to configure the puzzle generation.

-Puzzle generation is very open ended, and it is possible to accidentally create unsatisfiable requirements for the puzzle generator.
+Puzzle generation is very open ended, and it is possible to create very complicated requirements for the puzzle generator.
 Many of these cases are identified and mentioned to the user, but all cases may not be discovered.
 Therefore, if it takes more than a handful of seconds to generate a puzzle, you should review your solver and puzzle settings for possible issues.

 For pasting a puzzle into the application, see the section titled “Copying and Pasting Puzzles”.